 This academic year at the CCSS we are holding two series of lectures.
-Under our 'Complexity & Transitions' series, we host guest lectures from researchers from a variety of discplines whose research cover falls under the theme transitions within complex systems.
-Please see our upcoming Events for details on our other lecture series.
+Under our 'Complexity & Transitions' series, we host guest lectures from researchers from a variety of discplines whose research focuses on transitions within complex systems.
+Please see our upcoming Events for details on our other reading series.

 Location: Center for Complex Systems Studies, room 4.16, Minnaert Building, Leuvenlaan 4, De Uithof, Utrecht

 The lunch is FREE for all participants, but please register before Wednesday 19th February.